RealDarkCraft/Animal-Crossing-Pocket-Camp-Complete-Save-UnPacker/README.md

 # Animal-Crossing-Pocket-Camp-Complete-Save-Unpacker
 Unpack/deserialize and serialize/repack Animal Crossing Pocket Camp Complete saves

+You should always make saves backup (even with vanilla saves though)

 This tool allow you to unpack Animal-Crossing-Pocket-Camp-Complete saves and repack it Files which his name start with "__" are raw data and can be directly edited Files that was json are deserialized files and can be edited